bensheldon/american-commissar/README.md

 American Commissar
 ==================

-This is a family archive project to digitize and distribute my late grandfather’s autobiography, _American Commissar_.
+This is a family archive project to digitize and distribute my late grandfather's autobiography, _American Commissar_.
 As chapters are edited, they are published to [http://americancommissar.wordpress.com](http://americancommissar.wordpress.com
 ).